-The platform is capable of achieving gigaseal-tight contact between the patch pipette and cellular membrane, leading to WCR in either visually targeted or blind mode (in the latter case relying only on the pipette impedance signal; see Fig. S4).
-The quality and stability of the recordings obtained (quantified by input resistance, resting membrane potential, spike amplitude and holding duration) is comparable to reports from both human operators (De-Weese, 2007; Margrie et al., 2002) and other robotic systems (Kodandaramaiah et al., 2012) across a range of recording depths (Fig. 4a-d and Fig. S4d).
-System performance is summarised in Table 1.
+depths (Figures 4A-4D and S4D).
+System performance is summarized in Table 1.
 A number of further performance characteristics can be appreciated.
-Firstly, success rates in either robotic or manual two photon targeted mode are lower than for robotic but blind recording.
+First, success rates in either robotic or manual two-photon targeted mode are lower than for robotic but blind recording.
 This simply relates to the fact that for "blind" recording, any cell is a potential target.
-Secondly, in addition to recording quality, the system achieves yields and operational speeds comparable to or exceeding human operators or other automated platforms for both whole cell and cell-attached recording being equivalent to the seal success rate in Table.
-1).
+Second, in addition to recording quality, the system achieves yields and operational speeds comparable to or exceeding human operators or other automated platforms for both whole-cell and cell-attached recording (the success rate for cell-attached recording is equivalent to the seal success rate in Table 1).